RFA Oakleaf (A111): Design

 The normal complement was 36, composed of officers and senior and junior ratings.
 Among the departments, the PO (Supply) was responsible for 5,000 stores line items as well as for food and drink, clothing and bedding.
 The RISC (Royal Fleet Auxiliary Interim Stores Computer) system was his only assistant on board.

 Oakleaf was powered by a four-cylinder Burmeister and Wain long stroke oil engine capable of developing 12250 bhp driving a single controllable-pitch propeller.
 She also had bow and stern variable-pitch thrust propellers.
 Fitted with automatic power management, the vessel could be operated with her machinery spaces unmanned - as with her sister ships, her engines could be controlled from either the ship's bridge or the (air conditioned) machinery control room.

-Service history
+Operational history

-In September 1994, Oakleaf, participated in Operation Uphold Democracy in Haiti, replenishing ships of the international task force.
+On 29 March 1985 approval was given to charter MV Oktania to replace the Leaf-class support tanker Plumleaf and she was purchased in June by James Fisher & Sons, Barrow-in-Furness, for bareboat charter to the Ministry of Defence (MoD).
+By September she had arrived on Tyneside for formal docking and inspection, and had approval granted by Lloyd's Register and the Admiralty Ship’s Name and Badge Committee, for her new name.
+At the end of the year invitations to tender were issued, for her conversion.
+At the start of 1986 she was officially presented with her Ship's Badge and in February her £5m, six month conversion work began at Falmouth, Cornwall, by Falmouth Shiprepairer Ltd. Upon completion in August, she ran sea trials and was formally renamed Oakleaf.
+Captain Bruce Seymour, RFA, took command and Oakleaf sailed for Plymouth, Devon, to store and then to Portland for Basic Operational Sea Training (BOST).

+Oakleaf's maiden voyage was a trip to Fort Lauderdale, Florida, in September 1986.
+In March 1987 she berthed at Pensacola, Florida and by 25 March she had returned to Rosyth, Scotland.
+In September 1988 the vessel was involved in humanitarian relief operations in the Caribbean following Hurricane Gilbert, supporting the Royal Navy's Type 21 frigate Active.

+The Royal Navy acted in support of United Nations resolutions and Oakleaf provided extensive support and replenished ships of an international maritime task force, formed as part of United States-led Operation Uphold Democracy, in Haiti, in September 1994.